sagemathinc/cocalc/src/dev/project/README.md

-# Development inside an SMC project
+# Development inside a CoCalc project

-Scripts for doing development of SMC inside of an SMC project.
+Scripts for doing development of CoCalc inside of a CoCalc project.

 **Requirement:** 1.5GB RAM and 1GB disk space